 I started paying close attention to the factors that came up for clients when discussing challenges in their careers and lives, and began thinking about them holistically, and in terms of where those factors fit within the Eight Dimensions of Wellness.

 Since your career cannot be addressed in isolation from the rest of your life, and because your work impacts your mental and physical health, it’s critical to think about work-life balance within a holistic, wellness-centered framework.

 The Eight Dimensions of Wellness* - A Holistic Framework

-- Emotional Health: Coping effectively with life & creating satisfying relationships
+- Emotional Health: Coping effectively with life & creating healthy, satisfying and meaningful relationships

 - Social Health: Developing a sense of connection, belonging & a well-developed support system